api2cart/scala-sdk/docs/AttributeApi.md

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val responseFields: String = {result} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = id,name // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = id,name // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val responseFields: String = {result} // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val request = apiInstance.attributeAttributesetList(start, count, params, exclude, responseFields) val response = apiInvoker.execute(request)
+    val request = apiInstance.attributeAttributesetList(start, count, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {